AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 ***Extinguish (1/Day).*** If Okiko fails a Saving Throw, he can choose to succeed instead.
 If he does so, all creatures and areas that are on fire cease to be on fire.

 ***Immolate.*** Whenever Okiko deals Fire damage to a creature with an Attack, Spell, or other Action, he also sets them on fire for 1 minute.
 A creature who is on fire at the start of their turn takes 4 (1d6) Fire damage, or 7 (2d6) Fire damage if Okiko has used *Burning Rage*.
 The creature on fire or another creature within 5 feet of them can use their action to extinguish the flames.
-If a creature who is already on fire is set on fire again, the damage isn't cumulative, but the duration is reset.
+If a creature who is already on fire is set on fire again, the damage isn't cumulative, but the duration is reset. <!-- TODO - REPLACE WITH BURNING HAZARD -->

 ***Serpentine.*** Okiko's serpentine body allows him to occupy another creature's space and vice versa.
 Okiko can move through any opening large enough for a Large creature.